treble-ai/pyduckling/README.md

 Additionally, this package depends on [Duckling-FFI](https://github.com/treble-ai/duckling-ffi), used to compile the native interface to Duckling on Haskell.
 In order to compile Duckling-FFI, you will require the [Stack](https://haskell-lang.org/get-started) Haskell manager.

-Finally, as Duckling-FFI is compiled dynamically, rather than statically, this package requires a working Haskell runtime available.

 ## Installing locally
 Besides Rust and Stack, you will require the latest version of maturin installed to compile this project locally: